Stan Swamy: A life dedicated to Adivasis | Law-Order

 - India

-Swamy or `Stan as his friends called him had spent long years working among his beloved Advisasis in this eastern Indian tribal state.
+In 2016, moved by the plight of Adivasi prisoners in Jharkhand, many of whom were falsely branded as `Naxalites, Swamy did a research on them titled Deprived of rights over natural resources, impoverished Adivasis get prison: a study of Undertrials in Jharkhand.

-In 2016, moved by the plight of Adivasi prisoners in the tribal state, many of whom were falsely branded as `Naxalites, Swamy did a research on them which was published as a report titled Deprived of rights over natural resources, impoverished Adivasis get prison: a study of Undertrials in Jharkhand.
+His study found that 97 per cent of undertrials interviewed said that allegations that they were linked to Maoists were false, and 96 per cent of them earned less than Rs 5,000 a month, underlining the fact the poorest and the most vulnerable in the state were the among the ones arrested under stringent anti-terror laws.

 His study coming after three decades of work among the tribals which focussed on their community, land and forest rights, was considered authoritative but also discomfited the powers that be.